 You will need to know the input power and standard wall voltage in your country to utilize this formula.
 Again, the standard voltage in the United States is 120 volts, but in Europe and Asia, it is 220 volts.

 The beauty of this equation is that it applies to all electrical equipment.
-In essence, all you need to know is the appliance’s input power.
+All you need to know is the appliance’s input power.
 Voltage is, for the most part, well understood.

 However, when calculating the current drawn, you must use the INPUT POWER value rather than the OUTPUT POWER value.